-Within the ADQL query, the service must support the use of datetime/timestamp values in ISO8601 format.
+Within the ADQL query, the service must support the use of timestamp values in ISO8601 format, specifically yyyy-MM-dd HH:mm:ss.SSS.

-If the tables that are queried through a service contain columns with spatial coordinates and the services wants to enable the caller to perform spatial queries, the service must support the INTERSECTS function and it must support the following geometry functions: REGION, POINT, BOX, CIRCLE, COORD1, COORD2, COORDSYS.
-Support for the AREA, CONTAINS, and

-POLYGON functions are optional.
+If the tables that are queried through a service contain columns with spatial coordinates and the services supports spatial querying via the ADQL "region" constructs, the service must support the INTERSECTS function and it must support the following geometry functions: REGION, POINT, BOX, CIRCLE, COORD1, COORD2, COORDSYS.
+Support for the AREA, CONTAINS, and POLYGON functions are optional.
 If the service supports the REGION function, it must support region encoding in STC-S format [4]; the extent of STC-S support within the REGION function is left up to the implementation.
 Coordinate system specification for POINT, BOX, CIRCLE, and POLYGON must use values from Table 3 (standard reference frames) in STC [4].

-Although it is allowed by the ADQL syntax, services should return an error if use of POINT, BOX, CIRCLE, or POLYGON mix constants and column references for coordinate system and coordinate values.
-For example, POINT('ICRS', t.ra, t.dec) should be an error.
-The only place where mixing constants and column references is acceptable is when using a constant for the radius in a CIRCLE, e.g. CIRCLE(t.coordsys, t.ra, t.dec, 0.1), as this allows the caller to control search radii for multi-position searches or source cross-matching.
+Although it is allowed by the ADQL syntax, clients should avoid mixing constants and column references for coordinate system and coordinate values.
+For example, POINT('ICRS', t.ra, t.dec) is likely to be an error (it does not cause t.ra and t.dec to be transformed to ICRS).
+The only place where mixing constants and column references is necessary is when using a constant for the radius in a CIRCLE, e.g. CIRCLE(t.coordsys, t.ra, t.dec, 0.1), as this allows the caller to control search radii for multi-position searches or source cross-matching.